 All Roads Lead to Rome

 It is possible, of course, that the Roman tradition of a father claiming a child by putting him/her on his knee influenced these parallels, or perhaps it was simply a common behavior across the cultures of Europe.
 The Basque country was certainly under Roman rule for some centuries.
 On the other hand, the Romans did not conquer Russia.
 And they did not conquer the Nordic countries, because the Varian Disaster at Teutoburg Forest stopped Roman expansion.
-However, is is fascinating that the southern geographical boundaries of the Uralic languages come quite close to the northern reaches of Roman conquest.
+However, it is fascinating that the southern geographical boundaries of the Uralic languages come quite close to the northern reaches of Roman conquest.
 Likewise, the western limits of the East Slavic and West Slavic languages approximate the eastern extremes of the Roman Empire.
 On the other hand, the Romans did rule lands where South Slavic—Serbo-Croatian, Slovene, Bulgarian, & Macedonian—was spoken, as part of their conquest of the Balkan Peninsula and nearby states.

 It is a fascinating problem.
 If there are linguists out there who have some explanation for these parallels, please comment below, or contact me.
 In the meantime, let me offer a conjecture supporting my thesis of language as ‘phenotype,’ to the ‘genotype’ of our ideas.
 Perhaps these linguistic parallels reflect, not the lineage of languages, but the lineage of our ideas and our thinking.

 I propose an explanation by using a third, unrelated word, ‘pedigree.’
 That word is descended from—evolved from—the French phrase pied de gru, or ‘crane’s foot.’
 First, look at the genealogical diagram at the top of this post, of the semi-legendary King Lear and his daughters as diagrammed in the 15th c.
 Canterbury Roll.
 Before continuing, we should note the name of his third daughter, ‘Gonoril’, a variation of ‘Gonarilla’ (admittedly a rather unattractive name).
-Gonoril appears to be another descendant of *gene-, ‘birth’, possibly from ‘Genevieve’ (‘woman born of the clan’) or ‘Eugenia’ (‘well-born’).
+Gonoril appears to be another descendant of *gene-, ‘birth’, possibly related to ‘Genevieve’ (‘woman born of the clan’) or ‘Eugenia’ (‘well-born’).

 From Darwin’s diagram and King Lear’s family tree it does not take much imagination to consider that preliterate cultures probably explained tribal relationships with exactly this sort of diagram: an elder might sketch in the dirt, indicating parents at the top, with angles stemming off of them for the children.
 Given the importance of family relationships in most ancient culture, this sort of diagram might have been humanity’s earliest attempts at using symbols to represent abstract information.
 And it would give us a possible connection between *gene– ‘birth’, and *genu-, ‘angle.’